On Friday, April 27th, Randall Goodgame and the Slugs & Bugs team are releasing Sing the Bible With Slugs & Bugs 3!

 It’s a great passage.
 But do you hear the rhyme and meter?
 I sure didn’t, until I listened to the deceptively simple-sounding melody Goodgame used to make Paul’s verbose, run-on style downright catchy.
 As my seven-year-old boy said, “I like how the song repeated the words to help them get stuck in your head.”

-This is a display of formidable talent that Goodgame has brought to every single song for three albums.
+This is a display of formidable talent that Goodgame has brought to every single song for five albums (including this one).
 But the ability to find music in the text, instead of wedging awkwardly-shaped lines into predictably-produced “songs” (not pointing any fingers, here) is only one of his strengths.
 He also writes really good melodies, in many styles.

 My favorite, though, is from Matthew 5:1-12; a musical rendition of the Beatitudes that, at one point, surprised me by raising chills down my spine because of its sheer beauty.

 I don’t believe I can adequately explain the alchemic perfection you’ll find in Sing the Bible with Slugs and Bugs.
-The last day to place a Kickstarter pre-order is March 28.
-If you like music at all – or even if your kids like music, and you’re longing for some that won’t drive you outside into the snow – head over to the Kickstarter page, listen to the music there, and place your pre-order for Sing the Bible with Slugs & Bugs 3, and Sing the Bible Christmas.
+If you like music at all – or even if your kids like music, and you’re longing for some that won’t drive you outside – head over to Goodgame’s store on April 27 and place your order for Sing the Bible with Slugs & Bugs 3.